cc-mkotrike/testqs1/README.md

 <a name="sas9services"></a>
 ### Restart SAS 9.4 Services
-SAS 9.4 Services need to be stopped and Started in a particular order to avoid any consequences or issues while access the application.
+SAS 9.4 Services need to be stopped and started in a particular order to avoid any consequences or issues while accessing the application.
 ##### Stop/Start SAS Services
-The services need to be stopped/restarted on mid-tier server, compute server and metadata server in the order using the below command
+The services need to be stopped/restarted on mid-tier server, compute server, and metadata server in the order using the below command
 ```
     /opt/sas/config/Lev1/sas.services stop
     /opt/sas/config/Lev1/sas.services restart
 ```
-If the services are stopped, then they need to be started on metadata server, compute server and mid-tier server in the order using the below command
+If the services are stopped, then they need to be started on the metadata server, compute server, and mid-tier server in the order using the below command
 ```
     /opt/sas/config/Lev1/sas.services start
 ```